mattekudacy/extractify/README.md

 - PaddleOCR Integration: Uses PaddleOCR for robust text extraction from receipt images.

 ## Technologies Used ⚙️
-Python
+- Python
-Flet: For building the UI.
+- Flet: For building the UI.
-OpenCV: For capturing images from the webcam and image processing.
+- OpenCV: For capturing images from the webcam and image processing.
-PaddleOCR: For Optical Character Recognition (OCR).
+- PaddleOCR: For Optical Character Recognition (OCR).
-Google Generative AI (Gemini Model): For extracting and formatting key details from the OCR results.
+- Google Generative AI (Gemini Model): For extracting and formatting key details from the OCR results.
-PIL (Pillow): For image processing and conversion.
-NumPy: For handling image data.
-Threading: For running background tasks such as webcam feed capture.

-## Installation
+## Installation ⏬
 ### Prerequisites
 1. Google Cloud API key (for Google Generative AI) - Get your API from [Google AI Studio](https://ai.google.dev/aistudio)
 1. Clone the Repository